meilisearch/documentation/guides/advanced_guides/relevancy.md

 MeiliSearch has built-in ranking rules.
 These rules are essential to the relevance of the search engine.

 Each of the rules has a role in finding the right documents for the given search query.
-The order in which the rules are set in the settings affects the importance of the rule.
+The order in which the rules are set in the settings affects their importance.
 The first rule is the most important, then the second and so on.
-By default, Meilisearch has these rules in a specific order, thinking it meets the most standard needs.
-This order can be changed in the settings to fit your needs.
+By default, MeiliSearch has these rules in a specific order which meets the most standard needs.
+This order can be changed in the settings.

 Here is the list of all the rules that are executed in this specific order by default: